Toshiro Mifune: 1950s–1990s

+Personal life

 Among Mifune's fellow performers, one of the 32 women chosen during the new faces contest was Sachiko Yoshimine.
 Eight years Mifune's junior, she came from a respected Tokyo family.
 They fell in love and Mifune soon proposed marriage.

 Director Senkichi Taniguchi, with the help of Akira Kurosawa, convinced the Yoshimine family to allow the marriage.
 The wedding took place in February 1950 at the Aoyama Gakuin Methodist Church.
 Yoshimine was a Buddhist but since Mifune was a Christian, they were married in church as per Christian tradition.

 In November of the same year, their first son, Shirō was born.
 In 1955, they had a second son, Takeshi.
 Mifune's daughter Mika was born to his mistress, actress Mika Kitagawa, in 1982.

-Period of prosperity

-His imposing bearing, acting range, facility with foreign languages and lengthy partnership with acclaimed director Akira Kurosawa made him the most famous Japanese actor of his time, and easily the best known to Western audiences.
-He often portrayed samurai or rōnin who were usually coarse and gruff (Kurosawa once explained that the only weakness he could find with Mifune and his acting ability was his "rough" voice), inverting the popular stereotype of the genteel, clean-cut samurai.
-In such films as Seven Samurai and Yojimbo, he played characters who were often comically lacking in manners, but replete with practical wisdom and experience, understated nobility, and, in the case of Yojimbo, unmatched fighting prowess.
-Sanjuro in particular contrasts this earthy warrior spirit with the useless, sheltered propriety of the court samurai.
-Kurosawa valued Mifune highly for his effortless portrayal of unvarnished emotion, once commenting that he could convey in only three feet of film an emotion for which the average Japanese actor would require ten feet.